Does the EWS judgment remove the 50% cap on reservations?

 The judgement on the quota for the economically weaker sections, in fact, might have established that the 50% cap only applies to earlier caste-based quotas and not to new forms of affirmative action based on income.
 “Indra Sawhney was on 15(4) and 16(4) – reservations for SCs, STs and backward classes,” Gopal said.
 “But EWS reservation is under the entirely new 2019 provisions of the Constitution which did not exist in the Constitution when Indra Sawhney was decided.”

-Said Anup Surendranath, professor of law at National Law University, Delhi.
-“The judgement says that it is okay to go beyond the 50% limit if it is non-Scheduled Caste, Scheduled Tribe or Other Backward Classes reservation.”
+Said Anup Surendranath, professor of law at National Law University, Delhi, “The judgement says that it is okay to go beyond the 50% limit if it is non-Scheduled Caste, Scheduled Tribe or Other Backward Classes reservation.”

 The judgement notes that “the ceiling limit of fifty per cent...applies only to the reservations envisaged by Articles 15(4), 15(5) and 16(4)”.